Working in Czech Republic

 - Type of government: parliamentary republic.

-- Laws and customs: the Czech Republic is one of the most liberal countries in the EU regarding drug liberalisation.
-While the sale of drugs is illegal, possession of small amounts of a variety of illicit substances is a misdemeanor, subject to a fine equal to a parking ticket.
+- Laws and customs: Czech Republic is one of the most liberal countries in the EU where drugs are concerned.
+While the sale of drugs is illegal, penalties are not harsh for possession of small amounts of a variety of illicit substances.
 It is also one of the most liberal countries in Europe with regard to gay rights, and registered same-sex partnerships have most of the rights of marriage.
 Carry your passport with you at all times for identification.

 - Emergency numbers: 112 – general emergency.
 150 – fire brigade, 155 – rescue/ambulance, 158 – police.